EC2 IO stress

 Volume mount path

-It defines the volume mount path to the target attached to the EC2 instance.
-You can tune it using the VOLUME_MOUNT_PATH
+Volume mount path to the target attached to the EC2 instance.
+Tune it by using the VOLUME_MOUNT_PATH environment variable.

 # volume path to be used for io stress